spatialos/online-services/tools/ServiceAccountCLI/README.md

   --refresh_token_output_file    Required.
 The name of a file to output the refresh token to

-  --lifetime_minutes             (Default: 0) The lifetime of the service account in minutes

-  --lifetime_hours               (Default: 0) The lifetime of the service account in hours

-  --lifetime_days                (Default: 0) The lifetime of the service account in days
+  --lifetime                     (Default: 1.0:0) The lifetime of the service account as a TimeSpan (e.g. days.hours:minutes)

   --project_write                (Default: false) Whether or not project write access is needed